 All photography provided by Jared Chambers

-DON'T THINK OF YOUR DPO AS JUST ANOTHER "ADMIN" POSITION, REMEBER THAT THE COURSE OF YOUR INITIAL EXPERIENCE WITH AN EU SUPERVISORY AUTHORITY WILL LIKELY BE DETERMINED BY THE FIRST IMPRESSION CREATED BY YOUR DPO’S RESPONSE TO AN INQUIRY.
+DON'T THINK OF YOUR DPO AS JUST ANOTHER "COMPLIANCE" POSITION, REMEBER THAT THE TONE OF YOUR INITIAL EXPERIENCE WITH AN EU SUPERVISORY AUTHORITY WILL LIKELY BE DETERMINED BY THE FIRST IMPRESSION CREATED BY YOUR DPO’S RESPONSE TO AN INQUIRY.

 WHETHER OR NOT YOUR ORGANIZATION IS REQUIRED TO COMPLY WITH ARTICLE 37 OF THE GDPR, APPOINTING A QUALIFIED* DPO WHO CAN DEVELOP AND ARTICULATE YOUR PLAN TO CLOSE GDPR COMPLIANCE QUICKLY MAY ULTIMATELY DETERMINE YOUR EXPOSURE TO A CRIPPLING GDPR FINE. :

 APPOINTING AN ARTICLE 37 DPO IS NOT A "CHECK BOX" EXERCISE!

 Your selection of a qualified DPO (Data Protection Officer) meeting the requirements of Article 37 is a process that must be documented for review by regulators in any of the EU jurisdictions where your company handles personal data and meet the standards of the most stringent EU jurisdiction in which you process personal data.

 An experienced DPO who can guide organizational Data Mapping, Data Inventory and Privacy Impact Assessment (PIA) exercises can quickly produce valuable intelligence on how best to target your limited GDPR compliance resources and create important Article 30 records.